haydenliu/ml-book-d0693/content/pages/index.md

           ### Getting Started with Machine Learning and Python

-          What machine learning is?
-Why we need it?
-You will explore typical ML tasks and essential techniques of working with data and working with models.
-You will also set up the software and tools needed for projects in the upcoming chapters.
+          What is ML?
+Why do we need it?
+You will explore typical ML tasks and essential techniques of working with data and models.
       - content: >
           ### Building a Movie Recommendation Engine with Naive Bayes